LolaSL/reddit-client/README.md

 This project had the following requirements:

 Build the application using React and Redux
-Version control your application with Git and host the repository on GitHub Use a project management tool (GitHub Projects, Trello, etc.) to plan your work Write a README (using Markdown) that documents your project including:
+Version control application with Git and host the repository on GitHub Use a project management tool (GitHub Projects, Trello, etc.) to plan  work Write a README (using Markdown) that documents your project including:
-Write unit tests for your components using Jest and Enzyme Users can use the application on any device (desktop to mobile) Users can use the application on any modern browser Users can access your application at a URL
+Write unit tests for components using Jest and Enzyme Users can use the application on any device (desktop to mobile) Users can use the application on any modern browser Users can access application at a URL
 Users see an initial view of the data when first visiting the app Users can search the data using terms
 Users can filter the data based on categories that are predefined